RayDarar/Save-Your-Princess/README.md

 After defeating two of them, the central location is open for us, we can go there and defeat Gray-Soul.

-After defeating Gray-Soul the only location is left is the princess, Soul-King and you.
+After defeating Gray-Soul the only thing that is left is the princess, Soul-King and you (and random encounters).

 > The game isn't balanced well, so this final fight (if you're playing without cheats) is a tough one